 AmeriCorps State Program Grants

 The Utah Commission on Service and Volunteerism will be accepting applications for the operation of Utah State*AmeriCorps programs.
 AmeriCorps provides support to nonprofits, community organizations, and public agencies committed to addressing critical issues in areas such as education, public safety, health, economic opportunity, the environment and other human needs.
 Grantees and sponsoring organizations are responsible for recruiting, selecting, and managing members.
 Program operation will begin in Fall 2014.
 The application process will be explained in detail in mandatory AmeriCorps Funding Technical Assistance Meetings.
 Those interested in applying must attend one meeting.
-Further information is available on our AmeriCorps NOFA page.
+Further information is available on our AmeriCorps Grant Overview page.

 Volunteer Generation Funds